 When the 35 other guests shuck their shoes, it quickly feels normal.
 And with serious new Covid-19 protocols in place, there’s plenty of hand sanitiser at the ready; it’s even on the bedside table.

-Day one aboard True North’s nine-night cruise from Esperance to Fremantle starts like any cruise, with a welcome drink, a safety briefing and a peppy chat from the cruise director.
+Day one aboard True North’s Eight-night cruise from Perth to Fremantle starts like any cruise, with a welcome drink, a safety briefing and a peppy chat from the cruise director.

 However it’s 2021, and the past 12 months have changed the cruise industry forever.
 Our pre-check-in questionnaire included dietary requirements, snorkelling skill levels and now a Covid-19 exposure declaration confirming we had steered clear of anyone with Covid-19 and were symptom-free.
 On- the-spot temperature checks for all guests and crew before boarding are mandatory, adding an extra level of assurance.

 It’s a winning formula.
 True North has been back in the water since July 2020, its small size and customised Western Australia itineraries allowing it to sail through the storm of the past six months with an almost full load of passengers each trip.

 One guest jokes the 49m luxury yacht needs to be renamed “True West” for the next year or so and they’re right, the 18 cabins are filled almost exclusively with Western Australians keen to holiday in their own backyard while borders are closed.